ricacostt/100-days-of-code/log.md

 **▶️Today's Progress**

-- participated in a reflection session on the concept of listening;
+- 🔸Reflection session on the concept of listening;

-- had the opportunity to meet Paavan UX Designer who shared with us some key concepts about UI/UX design
+- 🪄Met a senior digital product designer who shared UI/UX key concepts;

-- Responsive CSS
+- ⚙️Learnt more about responsive CSS;

-- Group research and presentation: Usability study
+- 📲Group presentation: *Usability study*.